Holzerauto/Starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: 'Professional Automotive Repair, Service, and Diagnostics '
-    text: >+
+    text: >
-      Holzer Automotive is owned and operated by Breck Holzer, a certified professional mechanic with over 15 years of experience.
-Breck has worked at multiple different automotive dealerships, including Subaru, Honda, and Chevy, as well as independent shops.
-He has master Subaru technician certifications and ASE certifications, and graduated from college in 2010 with a degree in automotive repair.
+      Holzer Automotive is owned and operated by Breck Holzer, a certified mechanic with over 15 years of hands-on experience in the automotive industry.
+Breck graduated in 2010 with a degree in Automotive Repair and has since gained valuable experience working at top automotive dealerships, including Subaru, Honda, and Chevrolet.
+Additionally, he ran his own successful shop for five years, further enhancing his expertise in a wide range of vehicle repairs.

+      Breck is a Master Subaru Technician, holds ASE certifications, and is certified in Air Conditioning Repair, ensuring that each service is performed to the highest standards.
+His extensive training and commitment to quality allow him to handle all types of automotive repair and maintenance with precision and care.

+      At Holzer Automotive, we are dedicated to providing reliable, professional service for all our customers, backed by years of experience and advanced certifications.

     actions:
       - label: Get started
         altText: ''